"Pitfalls of Religion"

 world of religion, what a world!
 Almost everyone

-is in their own particular place regarding a search for a personal
+has their own particular notion regarding a personal belief system.

-belief system.
 How would we graph our place as a believer or an unbeliever?
+Do you

-Do you know what you believe?
+know what you believe?
 Do you know why you hold these beliefs?
+Some

 may not.
 Some pray, some believe in an afterlife, while others have

 no faith in any god nor any life following this one.